zanuka/leaderport-core-ui/README.md

 Huma, a modern framework for building Go APIs, can be seamlessly integrated with Valkey to create a powerful and efficient backend for Vue-Valkyrie:

 1. API Structure:
-   Huma provides a clean, declarative way to define your API endpoints.
+   Huma provides a clean, declarative way to define our API endpoints.
 For Vue-Valkyrie, you can create endpoints for submitting scores, fetching leaderboards, and player rankings.

    ```go
    type LeaderboardAPI struct {